-Yes, you can get broadband from Virgin Media and Sky TV.
-This is because Sky TV is supplied via a satellite dish that needs to be installed on your property.
+Yes, you can get broadband from Virgin Media and Sky TV, but only with the Sky Q system.
 You will need to sign up to a separate contract with Sky to do this.

 Can I keep my Virgin Media email address?